 Further Reading If You Enjoyed This Post

 The opportunities to apply the destruction and creation framework abound.
 Business models, production models, art direction, music composition.
-Any activity that involves culling ideas from disparate sources is an appropriate place to run though an analysis and synthesis loop.
+Any activity that involves culling ideas from disparate sources is an appropriate context to run though an analysis and synthesis loop.

 - Among his most prominent contributions were energy-maneauverability theory, the OODA loop and his brief entitled Destruction and Creation